-Imagine how much better a place the world would be if we all dreamed like kids again.
-If instead of completely growing out of our childhood, we embraced our every passion.
-Good news — it’s possible.
-And it starts by raising children who value the importance of their very own dreams.
+Imagine how much better a place the world would be if we all dreamed like kids again and, instead of completely growing out of our childhood, we embraced our every passion.
+The good news is that it’s possible, and it starts by inspiring children to value the importance of their very own dreams.

-We spoke with former kindergarten teacher, all-star parent, co-owner of Escape Adulthood and all-around expert dreamer, Kim Kotecki to learn more about the role dreams play in a child’s life, and how parents can encourage even bigger dreaming in their little ones.
+We spoke with former kindergarten teacher, all-star parent, co-owner of Escape Adulthood (Opens in a new tab) and all-around expert dreamer Kim Kotecki to learn more about the role dreams play in a child’s life, and how parents can motivate their kids to dream bigger.

 “The passions children have are clues to what their lives will become,” says Kim.
 “Those that are encouraged to embrace their dreams will undeniably have a much more solid foundation of self-understanding and awareness.
 This gives them a golden ticket to an adulthood filled with passion and adventure.”
 And who doesn’t want that for their kids?

-Here are Kim’s 6 tips on how to inspire your children to dream bigger.
+Here are Kim’s six tips , along with four bonus tips from American Family, on how to inspire your children to greatness.

-Be a dream role-model.
 “The concept of ‘do as I say, not as I do,’ simply doesn’t work for dream chasing.
 So, model big dreams in your own life.
-When we live our lives as a great adventure, we give our kids permission to do the same.”
+When we live our lives as a great adventure, we give our kids permission to do the same,” Kim explains.

-Live life as a daring adventure.
 “To create an environment that fosters dreaming big, we need to break out of the ruts that can consume family life.
 Be spontaneous.
 Get messy.
 Have dessert first every once in a while.
 Have a ‘Barbarian Spaghetti’ dinner without any plates or silverware.
 Make up your own holiday!
-There are a million different rut busters out there and, as a parent, you must employ them on a regular basis to keep life fresh and exciting amidst the busyness.”
+There are a million different rut busters out there and, as a parent, you must employ them on a regular basis to keep life fresh and exciting amidst the busyness,” shares Kim.

 In a time when kids are seemingly growing up too fast, it’s essential to consider the importance of their childhood dreams.
 Fostering an environment in which their dreams are valued will help them carry on that free spirit and youthful passion into adulthood — and the world just may become a better place.
 If nothing else, their world certainly will.